6" Round Fieldstone Tower Building Instructions

 Now set the top section back on so that your mark lines up.
 This will glue the loose blocks to the top section and the steps should line up.

-15. Now that the top is back on the tower, glue row 17 on.
-It's a ring of 7" block.
+Now that the top is back on the tower, glue row 17 on.
+It's a ring of 7" blocks.

 Row 18 (the very last row), uses the top decorative teeth for the crenellations.
 I centered these teeth over the arches, but you can space them out as you like.